La Paz, Baja California Sur: Climate

 The Bay of La Paz, as seen from the International Space Station.
 El Mogote peninsula is visible to the center left.

-La Paz has a subtropical hot desert climate (BWh).
-The climate of La Paz is relatively consistent with generally little rainfall, with a year around average temperature of between 17 and 30 C. Summer months (July–September) typically see highs between 34 and 36 C and dew points of 21–23 C. Average annual precipitation is around 170mm, Concentrated mostly from August to October, when tropical storms occasionally bring heavy rainfall and coastal flooding.
-The winter months (December–February) are the coldest with temperatures dropping below 15 C at night, but cold mostly are from 20 to 25 C. Breezes from Bahía de La Paz moderate the temperature.
+La Paz has a subtropical hot desert climate (Köppen BWh).
+The climate of La Paz is relatively consistent with generally little rainfall, with a year around average temperature of between 17 and 30 C. Summer months (July–September) typically see highs between 34 and 36 C and dew points of 21–23 C.

+Average annual precipitation is around 185 mm, which tends to be concentrated in a short, slightly rainier season that peaks in August and September, following the pattern of the North American Monsoon and tropical cyclones that occasionally bring heavy rainfall and coastal flooding.
+The winter months (December–February) are the coolest with temperatures dropping below 15 C at night, but days mostly are from 20 to 25 C. Breezes from Bahía de La Paz moderate the temperature.
 The bay also acts as a barrier against seasonal storms in the Gulf of California.

-Rainfall is minimal at most times of year, although erratic downpours can bring heavy rains.
-Rain tends to be concentrated in a short, slightly rainier season that peaks in August and September, following the pattern of the North American Monsoon.
+Rainfall is negligible at most times of year, although erratic downpours can bring heavy rains..
 The driest season, where it is common to have no rain, occurs March through June.
 La Paz averages over 300 days of sunshine annually and an average of 3148 sunshine hours.

 During the summer the cooling Coromuel winds, a weather phenomenon unique to the La Paz area, blow during the night from the Pacific over the Peninsula and into the Bay of La Paz.

-As with most of the Gulf of California, the temperature of the water changes substantially over the course of the year, with temperatures around 68 F during winter and around 85 F during summer.
+As with most of the Gulf of California, the temperature of the water changes substantially over the course of the year, with temperatures around 20 C during winter and around 85 F during summer.